 The nearest planet to the sun, and thereby seen as most in tune with it.
 Mercury is seen as the “spokesperson” for the Sun, feeding the Sun messages how he interprets and perceives it.
 A tranquil sun is likely to be upset by negative messages from a shaky Mercury.

 VENUS - Read HERE!

-Venus is the second closest planet to the sun, and the brightest natural object in the night sky (after the moon).
+Second closest planet to the sun, and the brightest natural object in the night sky (after the moon).
 Venus has dual rulership over Libra and Taurus, representing two significant areas of our life – money and love.